Stamp Duty Explained for Home Buyers

 Often, but not automatically.
 Concessions depend on the state, the property value, and meeting eligibility conditions.
 Always check your state's current rules.

-Stamp duty is a significant, one-off, state-based tax on buying property, charged on a sliding scale that climbs with price.
+Stamp duty is a significant, one-off, state-based tax on buying property, charged on a sliding scale that climbs faster than the price itself.
 It is too large to discover late.
-Estimate it early, factor in any first home buyer concession you may qualify for, and build it into your budget from the very beginning.
+Estimate it early with your state's current rates, confirm any first home buyer concession before you rely on it, and build the figure into your budget from the very beginning — it shapes how much home your savings can honestly buy.